Carmelo Anthony's Success and Achievements in Timeline

 December 9, 2016: Eclipse 23,000 Point Mark

-On December 9, 2016, Carmelo Anthony became the fifth active player to eclipse the 23,000 point mark, also becoming the 29th player in NBA history to reach this scoring milestone.
+On December 9, 2016, in a game against the Sacramento Kings, Carmelo Anthony became the fifth active player to eclipse the 23,000 point mark and the 29th player in NBA history to reach the scoring milestone.

 December 25, 2016: Passing Elgin Baylor on Christmas Day

-On December 25, 2016, during a Christmas Day game against the Boston Celtics, Carmelo Anthony moved past Elgin Baylor into 28th place on the NBA career scoring list.
+On December 25, 2016, in a Christmas Day game against the Boston Celtics, Carmelo Anthony moved past Elgin Baylor into 28th place on the NBA career scoring list when he scored 29 points, upping his total to 23,156 compared to Baylor's 23,149.

 January 11, 2017: Passing Robert Parish in Career Scoring